13 Incredible Self Propelled Lawn Mower Options

 If you buy a self-propelled mower, consider upgrading to variable speed for more flexibility in matching your mowing speed to the lawn conditions and your walking speed.

-Spending more up front may save you in the long run
+Spending more up front when you buy lawn mower may save you in the long run